 What is mindfulness?
 The concept is no new as it was introduced in the mid-1970s and yet is now popular more than ever.
 With regards to the other elements mentioned above, which are often overlooked on a CV, mindfulness should be considered the “life jacket” of your mind.
 As Houdini was able to escape from the most improbable situation, so mindfulness is the capability to switch off from our problems and get a moment for yourself while being fully aware of what is happening around you.

-Often researched through yoga, meditation and martial arts it is what makes you able to detach from emotions and passions to see things under different light (useful to get the big picture) and to pause mental trails that go off the main road to keep focus (critical thinking falls here).
+Often researched through yoga, meditation, and martial arts it is what makes you able to detach from emotions and passions to see things in a different light (useful to get the big picture) and to pause mental trails that go off the main road to keep focus (critical thinking falls here).
 Ultimately, it teaches us to understand when to take a break and how to control our energy – to pause for a moment the world around us so we can contemplate it.

 When too many worries and ideas clash in your mind, mindfulness is what you need, so that the tangle of thoughts can unravel and be ready once you go back to it.

-Here some advice that you would like to take into consideration while working on yourself:
+Here is some advice that you would like to take into consideration while working on yourself:

 - You can expand your cognitive abilities beyond your barriers.
 In this regard, memory is often considered the hardest and yet may be easy and funny to train.
 If you ever heard of mind palace or method of loci, there is an innovative way to experiment on yourself and for free.
 Visit Anthony Metivier’s website to know more about the Magnetic Memory Method.

-- You may have many biases about our world, but there is always a chance to recover on that.
-GapMinder is a project founded by the late Hans Rosling and lead by his collaborators.
+- You may have many biases about our world, but there is always a chance to recover from that.
+GapMinder is a project founded by the late Hans Rosling and led by his collaborators.
 The dynamic and interactive interface shows you how people really live in countries all over the world.

-- As previously mentioned, you may feel uncomfortable to handle observation training over people, or you may not be particularly interested in non-verbal communication.
-There are other way to train so.
-If you are a fan of hiking, you love nature and animals and you have a good smartphone, iNaturalist may be a solution which fits you better.
+- As previously mentioned, you may feel uncomfortable handling observation training over people, or you may not be particularly interested in non-verbal communication.
+There are other ways to train so.
+If you are a fan of hiking, you love nature and animals and you have a good smartphone, iNaturalist may be a solution that fits you better.